-The Distributed Biological Observatory (DBO) is a multidisciplinary Arctic ocean sampling program supported by the NOAA’s Arctic Research Program.
-ARP supports an annual scientific cruise to the Pacific Arctic region during which U.S. scientists take a wide range of physical, chemical, and biological samplings.
+The Distributed Biological Observatory (DBO) is a multidisciplinary Arctic ocean sampling program supported, in part, by NOAA Global Ocean Monitoring and Observing’s Arctic Research Program (NOAA GOMO-ARP).
+Support from NOAA GOMO-ARP includes an annual scientific cruise to the Pacific Arctic region during which scientists take a wide range of physical, chemical, and biological samplings.
 The DBO has designated eight “hot spots” areas across the Bering, Chukchi, and Beaufort seas where multidisciplinary sampling is focused.
 These “hot spots” have been chosen because of their high concentrations of ecosystem productivity, biodiversity, and overall rates of change.
 The DBO is designed as a change detection array along latitudinal and longitudinal gradients extending from the northern Bering Sea to the Barrow Arc and eastward to Cape Bathurst in the Canadian Beaufort Sea.
 The objective of DBO is to track biological responses to the changing physics evident in the Arctic.
-The DBO is a collaboration between multiple U.S. federal agencies and academic institutions as well as from other Arctic nations.
+The DBO science is conducted as a collaboration between multiple U.S. federal agencies, academic institutions, and many other nations conducting marine science in the Arctic.

 A commonly used instrument called a Conductivity, Temperature, and Depth (CTD) Rosette measures salinity, temperature, depth, and conductivity of the water in real time.
 Measuring these basic properties of the ocean water helps scientists understand ocean ecosystems and how weather patterns can be affected by salinity.

 The DBO “hot spots” are located in remote locations, so are difficult to sample on an annual basis.
 In addition, icebreaker missions are expensive given the remote areas.
 The DBO program supports the coordination and sharing of data with scientists from institutions in the international Arctic science community, via the work of the Pacific Arctic Group (PAG).
-The DBO’s scientific colleagues include scientists from government and private institutions in other countries including Japan, South Korea, China, Canada, and Russia.
+The DBO’s scientific colleagues include scientists from government and private institutions in many countries including Canada, China, Japan, South Korea, United States, and Russia.
 DBO contributors meet twice a year to share data and share analysis of the data.